Retail: History

 By the late 18th century, grand shopping arcades began to emerge across Europe and in the Antipodes.
 A shopping arcade refers to a multiple-vendor space, operating under a covered roof.
 Typically, the roof was constructed of glass to allow for natural light and to reduce the need for candles or electric lighting.
-Some of the earliest examples of shopping arcade appeared in Paris, due to its lack of pavement for pedestrians.
+Some of the earliest examples of shopping arcades appeared in Paris due to its lack of pavement for pedestrians.
 While the arcades were the province of the bourgeoisie, a new type of retail venture emerged to serve the needs of the working poor.
 John Stuart Mill wrote about the rise of the co-operative retail store, which he witnessed first-hand in the mid-19th century.

 Department stores, such as Le Bon Marché of France, appeared from the mid-19th century.

-The modern era of retailing is defined as the period from the industrial revolution to the 21st century.
+The modern era of retailing is defined as the period from the Industrial Revolution to the 21st century.
 In major cities, the department store emerged in the mid- to late 19th century, and permanently reshaped shopping habits, and redefined concepts of service and luxury.
 Many of the early department stores were more than just a retail emporium; rather they were venues where shoppers could spend their leisure time and be entertained.
 Retail, using mail order, came of age during the mid-19th century.
-Although catalogue sales had been used since the 15th century, this method of retailing was confined to a few industries such as the sale of books and seeds.
+Although catalogue sales had been used since the 15th century, this method of retailing was confined to a few industries, such as the sale of books and seeds.
 However, improvements in transport and postal services led several entrepreneurs on either side of the Atlantic to experiment with catalogue sales.